ApopheniaPays/dextassistant/README.md

-VERSION ALPHA 2020.08.25

-(This is the initial alpha release.
-More complete information will be added later.
-Follow [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects) on Telegram for announcements.)
+# DextAssistant has become DYORassistant.
+Please go to the new repo at [https://github.com/ApopheniaPays/DYORassistant/](https://github.com/ApopheniaPays/DYORassistant/)

+#Clicking on the built-in upgrade link will automatically upgrade your script to the new name, version and repo.

+#Below are the final notes for the previous version.

+# DYORassistant (formerly "DEXTassistant")

+An independently developed userscript bringing new UI features and embedded research tools to popular DEX- & DeFi-related websites, to give you an edge and help avoid scams.
+Follow [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects) on Telegram for announcements.

 # BACKGROUND

+## I. Origins

-The nice people at [http://DEXTools.io](http://DEXTools.io) have built a great information explorer for Uniswap.
+The folks behind the website  [http://DEXTools.io](http://DEXTools.io) have built a great information explorer for Uniswap.
 However, I found that as I explored the information it gave me, I had to do far too much clicking around to other websites to do my own research on the coins listed.
 I wanted a quicker way to gather information and determine which coins might be worth investing in, and more importantly, which look like scams and should be avoided.
 So I took all the research I was doing by hand, and coded an add-on tool that set on top of DEXTools but gave quicker access to all that information, and in some cases, embedded it right in the page without having to leave DEXTools.

-Installation tips are included below.
-Yes, you're going to have to _read_.

-**UPDATE, 11 September 2020:** There will be one more update focusing on additional functionality for DEXTools.io.
-After that, development will shift to adding research functionality to a wide range sites, and active development and bugfixes for DEXTools-based functionality will cease, with the project moving to a new name and repo.
-The current version of the script already includes update alerts (in the form of a link in the footer when an update is available) and this will give you one-click migration to the new script and repo after the next version is posted and it's ready to migrate.
-The features in the next posted version will continue to work for as long as th DEXTools.io UI doesn't change enough to break them.
+Once it was written, it struck me that this was a good way to lend a hand to beginning traders and newbies, and I decided to make it available on Github for that purpose.

+Since then, script development has begun to shift focus away from DEXTools to other popular sites.
+Which I believe are more in keeping with my original intent of helping the beginning traders who need this most and may not necessarily be in profit yet... traders very much like I was, literally only weeks ago.

+## II.
+From DextAssistant to DYORassistant: Change of focus and rebranding

+As of 1 September 2020, going forward, this script has been rebranded from "DextAssistant" to "DYORassistant" ("Do Your Own Reasearch" Assistant) to reflect a broader emphasis on helping fledgling DEX traders research new tokens, rather than just focusing exclusively on enhancing DEXTools.
+For the next month, I will be shifting focus to helping new traders by providing information and enhancements on sites that do not charge the subscription fees that DEXTools will be instituting by the end of September.

+The transition will be gradual.
+But I hope to shift focus before too long completely away from DEXTools, to whatever tools show the most promising combination of usefulness, accessibility, and value to beginning or intermediate traders in the months to come.
+DEXTools is an amazing service run by a great team, and likely to only get better as it develops; however, I cannot justify volunteering time and development skills for free to support what now looks like an exclusive service aimed at catering to traders who are already succesfully enough to be able to afford to pay quite a lot of money for the tools they need.
+I think it's terrific that DEXTools is offering an awesome toolset to those traders, I just don't see any reason to support that myself.

+At the same time, I plan on concurrently transitioning away from using DEXTools in my own trading.
+But I'll make an effort to support the existing DEXTools-related features, and even continue to add new ones that were already in the planning stages, for as long as possible.

 # DISCLAIMER